Wheeling Health Right expanding services but needs community support

-Wheeling, WV (WTRF)- One local clinic is one step closer to growing its services in a way that could help everyone in our community.
+Wheeling, W.Va.
+(WTRF)- One local clinic is one step closer to growing its services in a way that could help everyone in our community.

 But not all by itself.